ClaraML96/ClaraML96.github.io/index.markdown

 </div>

 **Figure 4** reveals several key observations:
-- The morning rush begins at 5–7 AM, as runners travel to Staten Island for the starting line.
+- **Early Morning (5–7 AM):** Runners travels to Staten Island for the starting line.
-- Around 10 AM to 2 PM, a second wave occurs as spectators head to popular cheer zones along the route.
+- **Late Morning to Early Afternoon (10 AM–2 PM):** Peak spectator traffic heading toward cheer zones.
-- After the race, there is a noticeable dip in ridership around 5 PM, as the event winds down and crowds begin to disperse.
+- **Evening (after 5 PM):** Noticeable decline in usage as the event concludes and crowds dissipate.

-The New York City Marathon is a storied tradition.
-Starting in 1970 with just 127 participants looping around Central Park, it has evolved into the world's largest marathon, weaving through all five boroughs and drawing nearly two million spectators annually.
-For a detailed look at its rich history, visit the [NYC Marathon history page](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory).<!-- ([TCS New York City Marathon](https://www.worldmarathonmajors.com/six-star-major/new-york-city), [New York City Marathon History](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory)). -->
+The marathon began in 1970 with just 127 participants running loops around Central Park.
+Today, it’s the world’s largest marathon, a logistical feat that reorients the entire city’s flow for a single day.
+[Read more about the history here](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory).<!-- ([TCS New York City Marathon](https://www.worldmarathonmajors.com/six-star-major/new-york-city), [New York City Marathon History](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory)). -->

 <!--But why has marathon running surged in popularity?
 Beyond the challenge, many are drawn to the structure, community, and personal growth it offers.
 The pandemic era, in particular, saw a boom in running as people sought connection and purpose.
 Platforms like TikTok have further fuelled this trend, turning marathon training into a shared journey.